Master of Arts in English

 - ENGL 737 Literary Criticism and Theory

-Select any two of the following special topics courses in consultation with advisor.
+Select at least two of the following special topics courses in consultation with advisor.

 - ENGL 710 Special Topics in Fiction